 “Aimee doesn’t just teach you notes.
 She teaches you how to tell the story, command the room, and love your voice.”

-For over a decade, Aimee has been the driving force behind award-winning productions, standout college auditions, and young performers who discover just how powerful their voices can be.
+For over two decades, Aimee has been the driving force behind award-winning productions, standout college auditions, and young performers who discover just how powerful their voices can be.
 With deep roots in Mix vocal training and contemporary musical theater, she brings a rare mix of vocal discipline, artistic direction, and real-world performance experience to every lesson.
-Please provide the specific awards (with year), formal credentials (degree, institution, year), representative roles and productions (role, show title, venue, year), and one-sentence student outcome statements so I can integrate them into the paragraphs and bullet list.

 Students work with Aimee to prepare for lead roles, regional competitions, auditions, call-backs, and professional opportunities on stage.